datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 ### Enterprise Package

 For large customers who prefer the ability to self-maintain, for a fixed price of 150k, we give you full and perpetual licence to use and build on the source code (for internal purposes).
 We will also train and support your SAS and Web developers in how to build and deploy (and extend) the application.
-This price includes 1 year of dedicated support.
-Support from Year 2 onwards is optional, available with a 50% reduction from the Team Package price.
+This price includes 2 years of dedicated support.

 There is no obligation to renew the support agreement - and you will maintain access to updates even if the support period expires.